EequalMC2/java-lib-example/README.md

 # java-lib-example
-This repository is created for testing for using remote jar file for maven
+This repository is created to test usage of remote jar file with maven.